The first time I heard the term “bounce light” I thought, “What kind of bounce are we talking about here? A dance? A basketball?”

 Second, it can also help you avoid red eye, as you’re not aiming your flash directly into your subjects’ eyes.

-Here are some of the strengths of bounce light photography:
+Here are some of the benefits of bounce light photography:

 Artificial Lights Are Harsh And Unnatural Looking